Hootenanny

 How It Works

-Creating an event takes about a minute.
-I sign in with a PIN, pick a cover photo, and fill in the basics — date, venue, a short description — previewing the invite as I build it.
+Setting up an event takes about a minute.
+I sign in with a PIN, pick a cover photo, and fill in the date, venue, and a short description.
+The invite previews as I type, so I can see exactly what guests will see.

 Building and previewing an event in Hootenanny

-Every response lands on a host dashboard, where I can see who's coming, who's on the fence, and who can't make it, along with party sizes, notes, and contact info.
+Responses land on a host dashboard.
+I can see who's in, who's still deciding, and who can't make it, plus party sizes and whatever notes people leave behind.

 The host dashboard showing live RSVPs and the guest list